ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

 .. shortanswer:: OOD1

-    You've been hired by your school to create a program to keep track of which students are signed up for which classes.
+    You've been hired by your school to create a program that keeps track of "students at your school and the courses they are taking".
 Name 2 classes that you would create in your program.
 Name 2 attributes (data kept in instance variables) for each class.

 The two nouns in the problem description above, **Student** and **Course** would make good class names!
 Then, you can think about what data you need to keep track of for students and courses and what methods you need.
 Note that the instance variables in the Person class could also work for a Student class!